javierbatu-sketch/OpenXWA/README.md

 | macOS | macOS 13 or later; arm64 or x86-64 | Metal |
 | Linux | x86-64; glibc 2.36 or later | Vulkan |

+## Community

+We operate a [Discord server](https://discord.gg/vfPVFxBA4) for discussing OpenXWA, its development, and anything related to the Totally Games sims.
+We look forward to hearing from you!

 ## Current state

 Every original function not dedicated to multiplayer has been reimplemented.